Understand your company's position and learn more about the options available

 Updated:

 A dissolved company can be restored to the Companies House register by a company director or shareholder, subject to certain conditions.
-The company can be restored if it was struck off in the last 6 years or if it was trading when it was dissolved.
-The restoration procedure, either administrative or court, will depend on who struck off the company.
+The company can be restored if it was struck off in the last 6 years either voluntarily or through a compulsory strike off.
+The process for restoring a company to the register will depend on who struck off the company initially.

-If a company has been removed from the register at Companies House, it will have either been voluntarily dissolved by its members, or struck off the register for failing to file Confirmation Statements and company accounts.
+If a company has been removed from the register at Companies House, it will have either been voluntarily dissolved by its directors, or struck off the register by Companies House for failing to file Confirmation Statements and company accounts.

 Looking to close your company?